AngusDSR/AngusDSR/README.md

 🌍 Curently I'm based in London, UK

-🤓 After some self teaching I have recently finished a fullstack web development bootcamp at [Le Wagon](https://github.com/lewagon)
+🤓 I'm a teaching assistant at [Le Wagon](https://github.com/lewagon)

 👋 I'm looking for my first opporunity as a web developer, [here's my LinkedIn for more info](https://www.linkedin.com/in/angus-spawton-rice-7866762b/)